 I was teaching a social media class last night and I loved it.
 I get excited seeing the spark in a woman’s eyes when she is driven to grow her business.
 I am beyond excited when I am in front of a group of women who have the same goal in mind.

+We were born for such a time as this!
 The mistake we sometimes make is that we measure our impact by the amount of likes and followers we get.
 And sure, it is nice when you are able to see some numbers, and to get some feedback, but in most cases, your impact goes beyond what you see on the analytics reports.

 Rule #1 of social media for me is: don’t compare yourself with other people!
 You have more followers than some and less followers than others, so what truly matters is that you are making progress and moving forward.
 Progress is success.